emoon/Rute/readme.md

  * MIT license ([LICENSE-MIT](LICENSE-MIT) or http://opensource.org/licenses/MIT)

 at your option.

+## Documentation License

+The Qt documentation is licensed under the [GNU Free Documentation License version 1.3](https://www.gnu.org/licenses/fdl.html) and thus the documentation for Rute is under the same licence.

+## Qt Licence

 Remember if you are planning to release an application using Rute you will have use a Qt licence as well which you can read about [here](https://doc.qt.io/qt-5.6/licensing.html)